bbarker/protips/TLAPlus.md

 # Values

 1. All values are implicitly sets in TLA+.
 But the elements of sets aren't necessarily specified, so for example, TLC would report an error if trying to evaluate `42 \in "abc"`.
+2. It seems TLA+ does not allow shadowing of named values.